Sidetalk

 Sidetalk is an American Instagram show created by Trent Simonian and Jack Byrne.
 The show utilizes a man-on-the-street technique to interview people across New York City with each episode being approximately one minute long, and is noted for its surreal and/or humorous interviews.

 History

 Trent Simonian, a graduate of Malibu High School, and Jack Byrne, a graduate of Xavier High School, started the show in the fall of 2019 during their first semester as students at New York University.
 They had first met after being accepted into NYU during their senior year of high school through mutual friends.
 Prior to co-creating Sidetalk, Simonian hosted a similar interview-style show in high school called Shark TV, while Byrne interned for The Fat Jewish for five years beginning at age 14.

 The duo signed to Brillstein Entertainment Partners and WME in April 2021.

 The show received a nomination for the 2021 Streamy Awards in the Indie Show category and two nominations for the 2022 Streamy Awards in the Show of the Year and Unscripted Series categories.

+Simonian and Byrne were selected to the Forbes 30 Under 30 2024 list for Social Media.